brab0/appt/README.md

 }
 ```
 **Whats going on:**
-- the `paths` setting is where Appt will find and what it will assembled;
+- the `paths` setting is telling Appt where we design our core.
+So it will assemble it to us;
 - the `statics` will define where the api statics are;
-- the `access` will tell to Appt what routes JWT must cover and what secrets it should use to verify a header's request token;
+- the `access` will tell to Appt what routes JWT middleware must cover and what secrets to use against tokens sent;
 - `redis` and `database` set the connections of both.
-If you're using Neo4j you must to change the `type` to "neo4j"(such as you `uri`, of course).
+If you're using Neo4j you must to change the `type` to "neo4j"(such as your `uri`, of course).
-- to finish it, the `server` setting overrides `port`, which is now :3000;
+- to finish it, the `server` setting overrides default `port`, which is now :3000;

 #### ./main.js
-Once our API has all the configurations done, we should create our starter point(set it to be at your package.json):
+Once our API has all the configurations done, we should create our starter point.
+Lets take a look:
 ```javascript
 import { config } from './config';
 import { api } from 'appt';